John Paul Jones: Russian service

+On June 8, 1788, Jones was awarded the Order of Saint Anna.
+In 1789, Jones arrived in Warsaw, Poland, where he befriended Tadeusz Kościuszko, a veteran of the American Revolutionary War.
+Kościuszko advised him to leave the service of Russia and serve another power, suggesting Sweden.

 Rape suit and exile

 On March 31, 1789, Jones was accused of raping a 10-year-old Russian girl named Katerina Stepanova, a "daughter of German immigrants living in St. Petersburg."
 She lived with her mother, who took care of her and began the legal proceedings.

 Stepanova testified to the police that she had been summoned to Jones' apartment to sell him butter, when she was punched in the face by "a man wearing a white uniform, gold braids and a red ribbon," who then gagged her with a white handkerchief and vaginally penetrated her.
 A regimental surgeon and a midwife both examined her and found evidence to substantiate these physical and sexual assaults.
 Jones' manservant, Johann Gottfried Bahl, testified that Jones had been wearing his dress uniform when Stepanova entered Jones' chamber.
-He reported that on looking through a keyhole he saw Jones was in a gown, not his uniform.
+He reported that on looking through a keyhole, he saw Jones was in a gown, not his uniform.
 Bahl also stated he "...later saw the girl leaving, her lips covered in blood and face swollen from weeping.
-He further told the police that he entered his master’s chamber to make the bed that night and discovered drops of blood on the floor."
+He further told the police that he entered his master's chamber to make the bed that night and discovered drops of blood on the floor."

 The rape had been reported slightly over a day after it was said to have occurred, which meant the case would ordinarily not have continued due to Russian statutory codes considering any such delay evidence of consent, but Catherine intervened directly to allow the legal proceedings to continue (she was known to intercede in "cases where women faced insurmountable odds").